-Models (d)-(f) show a very similar pattern of effects on confidence that the agency would fulfill its mission.
-In the pooled sample, emphasizing women boosted confidence in agency fulfillment by 1.9 percentage points (p < 0.05).
-Effects were highly similar across respondents of different partian identities.
+Effects on this second outcome were highly similar across respondents of different partisan identities.
 Women again exhibited larger effects than men-the effect among male respondents was near zero, while the effect among women was 2.1 percentage points higher, a statistically significant difference in effects (p < 0.05).

 As these results show, merely emphasizing the share of federal jobs held by women rather than men boosted perceptions that government would attend to the interests of women, and be more efficacious in general, despite the fact that both conditions conveyed essentially equivalent information.
 While this effect was not pronounced among Democrats, it was significantly higher among women than among men.
-In addition, Appendix Table B3 displays results from models that condition on which agency is being described, pooled across doses.
+In addition, Appendix Table B4 displays results from models that condition on which agency is being described, pooled across doses.
 The results show that the pooled effects displayed above occur at similar levels across all agencies for models estimating confidence that women's interests will be well represented.
 However, for models estimating confidence the agency will fulfill its mission, we find significantly larger effects of the gender treatment when the agency being described is Education, HHS or Treasury rather than the Dept. of Defense; the effect of the gender manipulation is 2 points in the DOD condition, but increases by roughly 3-5 points in the other three conditions (p < 0.05 for both the DOD effect and differences in effects relative to DOD).
-We speculate this heterogeneity may stem from stereotypes associated with women's abilities in defense and foreign policy (Koch and Fulton, 2011).
-Table 2: Effects of Gender Treatment in Equivalence Framing Experiment.
+We speculate this heterogeneity may stem from stereotypes associated

+Table 1: Effects of Gender Treatment in Equivalence Framing Experiment.
 The table below shows the results of OLS regressions estimating the effects of emphasizing women (relative to men) in the equivalence framing experiment, pooled across all doses.
 Models (a) - (c) estimate effects on perceptions that the agency will best represent women's interests.
 Models (d) - (f) estimate effects on perceptions the agency will fulfill its mission.
 Models (a) and (d) show average effects in the entire sample.
 Models (b)-(c) and (e)-(f) condition on respondent party and gender, respectively.
 Dependent variables were measured on four-point scales but transformed to range between 0 and 1 to ease interpretation.